 There was also still some emotion in the book, though it wasn’t heart-squeezing in the way the last one was.
-I felt for Victoria and her pain, but for me, a lot of the emotion actually came from putting myself into another character’s head and imagining what he was going through. *MAJOR SPOILER ALERT* Even though I couldn’t figure out why he broke contact the way he did, and even when he did that terrible thing, I never lost my faith in Max.
+I felt for Victoria and her pain, but for me, a lot of the emotion actually came from putting myself into another character’s head. *MAJOR SPOILER* Even though I couldn’t figure out why he broke contact the way he did, and even when he did that terrible thing, I never lost my faith in Max.
 I even figured he might not have wanted to do what he did but that Eustacia told him to.
-And in keeping that faith, I kept imagining how terrible it must’ve been for him to spend so many months being so deep in cover and so alone, pretending to be someone and something he HATED, having to pretend to betray everyone he cared about, and having to do what he did. *END SPOILER ALERT*
+And in keeping that faith, I kept imagining how terrible it must’ve been for him to spend so many months being so deep in cover and so alone, pretending to be someone and something he HATED, having to pretend to betray everyone he cared about, and having to do what he did. *END SPOILER*

 Also, one issue I had with the first book was that it took a while to really get going, but I didn’t have that problem with this one.
 Yes, it was slow-paced, but it was deliciously slow-paced, the kind that sucks you in and wraps you up in it.
 As I mentioned already, I was hooked from the very start.
 And the historical-flavored writing has grown on me.
 I loved the writing style and the amazing way with words that Colleen Gleason has, especially when it comes to portraying emotions and sexual tension.